Foreign involvement in the Myanmar civil war (2021–present): Non-state militant groups

 On 24 March 2024, the Rising People's Party (RPP) based in Nagaland, India accused factions of the National Socialist Council of Nagaland (NSCN), a Naga insurgent group active in Northeast India with headquarters in northern Sagaing Region, of having a "tacit understanding" with the military junta, helping with conscription and attacks on PDF's.

-On 15 October 2024, the Anti-fascist Internationalist Front officially formed to primarily train anti-junta forces in Chin State.
-A founder using the nom de guerre, Azad, served as an American volunteer for Kurdish forces in the Syrian Rojava conflict.
+On 15 October 2024, the Anti-Fascist Internationalist Front officially formed to primarily train anti-junta forces in Chin State.
+A volunteer using the nom de guerre Azad served as an American volunteer for Kurdish forces in the Syrian Rojava conflict..
+The group has expanded their operations, helping other Chin groups with drone R&D.

+Foreign volunteers have also been documented in Karen State, with most being members of the humanitarian Free Burma Rangers organisation.
+While FBR members utilise weapons only for self-defence, some former associates have joined local rebel groups fighting the Tatmadaw, offering their expertise in many fields, such as drone technology, as is the case with the Federal Wings, a group that contributes to rebel drone R&D. The KNLA is also one of the few EAO's to accept foreign volunteers in their rankings, a tradition that dates back to the Cold War era in Myanmar.